Bojan Aleksov: Public lectures and events

 Aleksov was a guest in a debate held at the War Theatre in Sarajevo on June 22, 2014 and broadcast on the BBC World Service.
 The theme of the first debate in Bosnia and Herzegovina was the First World War and its influence on nationalism.
 The debate was hosted by Alan Little.
 On November 26, 2013. at University College London Aleksov was a chairperson at a roundtable debate with Slavoj Žižek and Srećko Horvat.
-In 2010. one of Aleksov's lectures on University College London was Who or What Killed Franz Ferdinand?
+In 2010, one of Aleksov's lectures in University College London was Who or What Killed Franz Ferdinand?

 Scholarship

 Bojan Aleksov explores the nexus of religion and nationalism, the two most powerful identitarian forces in the Balkans looking at historical factors, causality and agency that led to the identification of confessional affiliation and national identity among almost all Balkan nations in the wake of the demise of two Empires (Ottoman and Habsburg), which ruled the region over centuries.
 He was also part of the project looking at the transnational connections of resisters and resistance movements in Europe during the Second World War.

 Aleksov has been collecting and investigating the memoirs of Jewish refugees from (Vienna, Prague, Berlin) who spent war years in the Balkan highlands hiding or joining local resistance movements, reading them as testimonies of an apparent paradox that European backwaters and its peoples, so often considered backward and uncivilised, offered refuge to people escaping from the very capitals of European culture and civilisation.
+The result of this research was the book Jewish Refugees in the Balkans, 1933-1945.
+Bojan discussed his book on new books network.

 Bojan Aleksov talked about his research for the Raymond Nicolet Trust Podcast.